This report covers Cairn’s global operations from 1 January to 31 December 2016.

-We also use the Global Reporting Initiative (GRI) Sustainability Reporting Guidelines G4 at a Core level.
+We also use the Global Reporting Initiative (GRI) Standards (Core option).
 We follow its content principles of materiality, stakeholder inclusiveness, sustainability context and completeness; and its quality principles of balance, comparability, accuracy, timeliness, clarity and reliability.

 Scope and boundaries

-We report on an ‘operational control’ basis, which means that we report on those assets and activities over which we have operational control in terms of CR policies and practices during 2015, irrespective of the licensed operating party.
+We report on an ‘operational control’ basis, which means that we report on those assets and activities over which we have operational control in terms of CR policies and practices during 2016, irrespective of the licensed operating party.
 We exclude data where we are not controlling operations, but consider risks associated with our partners’ position and their control of such activities.
-In line with this, our 2015 CR information covers Cairn’s head office in Edinburgh, other offices in the UK, Norway, Senegal and Morocco, and field operations in Senegal.
+In line with this, our 2016 CR information covers Cairn’s head office in Edinburgh, other offices in the UK, Norway, Senegal and Morocco (until April 2016 when the Rabat office closed), and field operations in Senegal.

-The report excludes the performance of non-operated joint venture activities and the performance of Cairn India (Cairn Energy has a ~10% shareholding and is not involved in management of activities).
+The report excludes the performance of non-operated joint venture activities and the performance of Cairn India (Cairn Energy has around a 10% shareholding and is not involved in management of activities).

 Data and performance indicators

 We measure our performance against set Key Performance Indicators (KPIs), which are aligned with the strategy and operational programme of the Company and revised annually.
-The KPIs in 2015, set from an understanding of our material issues, fell into these categories:
+The KPIs in 2016 were set based on strategic business objectives and fell into these categories:

-Detailed CR objectives and KPIs are included under ‘maintain licence to operate’ and CR KPIs amount to 15% of the total indicator score of performance across the Group as a whole, with two thirds of that total covering ‘leading’ indicators (proactive improvement activities, e.g. training) and the remaining third ‘lagging’ indicators (reactive values, e.g. Lost Time Injury Frequency).
+Detailed CR objectives and KPIs are included under the ‘maintain licence to operate’ objective and CR KPIs amount to 15% of the total indicator score of performance across the Group as a whole in 2016, with two thirds of that total covering ‘leading’ indicators (proactive improvement activities, e.g. training) and the remaining third ‘lagging’ indicators (reactive values, e.g. Lost Time Injury Frequency).

-CR KPIs and a wide variety of data are collected over a range of topics within the areas of environment, health and safety, security, communities and employees in line with GRI G4 requirements.
+CR KPIs and a wide variety of data are collected over a range of topics within the areas of environment, health and safety, security, communities and employees.
 Data is used for monitoring and reporting processes, and it is maintained in a specialist database.
-This database records data by geographical region, defines the KPIs to be measured, and the frequency in which data should be recorded.
+This database records data by geographical region, and defines the KPIs to be measured and the frequency in which data should be recorded.
 Data entry and approval are tracked within the database.

-Our incident and accident data is recorded in a separate incident reporting system that stores all relevant details and also emails defined individuals including senior managers across the business to keep them informed of progress with the reporting, and triggers investigation and follow-up of an incident depending on its nature.
+Our incident and accident data is recorded in a separate incident reporting system that stores all relevant details and emails defined individuals, including senior managers, across the business to keep them informed of progress with the reporting, and triggers investigation and follow-up of an incident depending on its nature.

 We use definitions set by the GRI and International Association of Oil and Gas Producers (IOGP) to provide comparable and credible data that can be benchmarked against our peers in the oil and gas sector.

 Data is collected from our offices and from our field operations, which includes each individual rig, vessel, aviation company and shore base involved.
 The field operations data is usually provided by the contractors that Cairn takes on for the project (e.g. the rig, vessels, aviation).
 These contractors are informed about Cairn’s KPI requirements in advance of the work as part of the contracting process and receive detailed instructions about the data needed.
 The instructions include definitions of the KPIs, instructions about reporting and methods (e.g. waste reporting with volume-to-mass conversion factors), and information on incident reporting.
 The data is collected from field operations on a monthly basis.
-Data is entered directly into our database via an online connection where possible.
+Data is entered directly into our database via an online connection where possible and is otherwise submitted via Excel spreadsheets.
 Data is queried through the database and via email communications between Cairn’s head office and the data providers in their different locations.

 We update our methodologies on a regular basis and any factors used are reviewed annually.
 For example, when improved methodologies are identified, there are developments in best practice or emission factors are updated.